albertojulian/mada-driver-assistant/README.md

 Initially, I considered each speed limit as a separate type; since it is difficult to get a balanced number images from all speed limits, it was also difficult to make the YOLO model detect them properly: the confusion matrix showed there were frequent inter-speed limit errors.
-Then I decided to merge all the speed limits into just one type and apply an OCR to the bounding box image.
+Then I decided to merge all the speed limits into just one type and apply an OCR (Optical Craracter Recognition) to the bounding box image.
+The package I use is PaddleOCR.

 **Traffic lights transitions**